 - Academic Tutors – All students are allocated an academic tutor, meetings are dependent on need for individual 1:1 support, small group and whole group work.
 Academic Tutors cover study skills, FE, HE, apprenticeship and work applications also pastoral matters such as mental health as well as monitoring academic progress and general welfare.
 The VESPA programme is also delivered via academic tutors.

-Alongside the comprehensive programme all students are timetabled to attend and experience :
+Alongside the programme all students are timetabled to attend and experience :

 - Weekly scheduled assemblies for each year group- themes include academy updates, reminders, current events, charity events, revision, the importance of sleep, staying safe, radicalisation, british values etc

-- Enrichment – timetabled lesson fortnightly – themes include Careers and using UNIFROG, UCAS, Life School, Financial Management, Couch to 5K.
+- Enrichment – timetabled lesson fortnightly – themes include Careers and using UNIFROG, UCAS, Life School, Financial, Couch to 5K and sign language.
 Guest speakers are invited e.g. forensic linguist in March, Feeding Britain’s future programme covering networking and career pathways in the food and grocery industry in June.
 Also covers mental health, drugs and alcohol, Mind.

 Sixth form students are also encouraged to become involved in at least one of the following roles in order to develop their confidence and soft skills e.g Academy open evening guides with groups of visitors, Reading Leaders, Subject helpers, House captains, Sports Leaders, Work Placements e.g Child Play Learning and Development , Mindfulness, Staying Healthy, Sexual Health, Road Safety/Young Drivers